 Coves and windblown shorelines are also a good bet during and after ice-off.
 They can be especially productive spots when they are among the only areas that are ice free.
 I’ve had phenomenal days when the ice was barely melted from the edge, maybe 30 feet or so, and could cast my indicator and rig onto the ice and slowly let it drop off the edge.
 On occasion, after hooking up with a bruiser, I’ve had to hold my rod tip underwater to reduce the risk of breaking off on the ice edge.

 A good rule of thumb during ice-out is to keep working the shoreline till you find trout.
 Once you find fish, the chances are good that there’s more around.
 Particularly with spring spawners, they tend to pod into groups.
 For the first few weeks, it’s probably wise to leave the boats and tubes at home.
 Most fish will be within casting distance from shore.
 This

 can be the most magical time of year and possibly your best chance on some of the biggest stillwater trout of the year.
 There's really no need to be to the lake at sun up.
 As the water warms during the day, the afternoons can often times be the best times.

 Good luck and also be prepared for what may be lurking out from underneath the ice.
-We could be hearing from the folks at Colorado Parks and Wildlife of an opening date for Spinney Reservoir any day now.
-If history holds true, that could happen between now and April 10!
-Watch this space and find us on Facebook for those updates!
+We have heard from the folks at Colorado Parks and Wildlife that opening dat for Spinney Reservoir is April 1st - so mark your calendars and get ready for an amazing start!